Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/utils/index.rst

    ..
        !! processed by numpydoc !!

-.. py:class:: SaturationModelBase(current_map)
+.. py:class:: SaturationModelBase(map_fcn = None, map_type = 'current_map')

    Base class for analytical saturation models.

-   This class implements a callable interface that maps flux linkage to current, matching the interface of MagneticModel.lookup_fcn for current maps.
+   This class implements a callable interface, matching the interface of MagneticModel.lookup_fcn for current maps.
 It can be used directly as a lookup function for a MagneticModel.